tmallmann/tmallmann/README.md

 ---

 ### 🧩 Tiles Puzzl
-The classic 15-puzzle gameplay with numbered tiles.
+The classic 15-puzzle game that challenge you to place the tiles in the correct sequence.

 **Key features:**
 - Customizable grid size